 Trip interruption benefits

-This is part of a vehicle service contract defining the reimbursements for breakdowns when you are more than 100 miles from your destination.
+This element of a vehicle service contract defines the reimbursements for breakdowns when you are more than 100 miles from your destination.
 Typically, it covers one to three nights in a hotel at a specific rate per day.
 Some contracts also cover meals.

 Vehicle Identification Number